 The right advisers can help manage the sale, providing specialist skills and keeping negotiations on track.

 Your business disposal objectives

 The first step to a successful sale is to establish a clear set of objectives.
 Typically, a retiring owner might want a clean break, selling the business outright in exchange for an immediate cash payment.
-But alternatives, like being prepared to retain a stake in the business, accepting a deferred payment based on future performance and continuing to work for the company, can be attractive to potential purchasers and may offer tax advantages.
+But alternatives can be attractive to potential purchasers and may offer tax advantages.
+For example, you might be prepared to retain a stake in the business, accept a deferred payment based on future performance and continue to work for the company.

 A quick sale may be important to you, or you may be prepared to hold out for a better price if necessary.
 The future of the business and its employees may also be important to you.

 Understanding your objectives will help you decide what sort of business disposal best suits you.
 A trade sale to another business, typically in the same sector, is the most common exit route.
 Alternatives can include a management buy-out, passing the business to your family or floating your business.

 Offering your business for sale

 Your corporate finance adviser can help you prepare a brief sales memorandum, highlighting the key features of the business.
 This includes basic information on what the business does and key indicators such as turnover and profitability.